Convergence of two obstructions for projective modules: Introduction

 \section{Introduction}

+{\bf This is an update for the readers. } The main results in this article are included in my recently published Book \cite{M23}.
+This is a landmark paper on Obstruction theory of projective modules.
+Since the results are already available in the book \cite{M23} it will not make sense to publish this paper again.
+As usual, the paper remains here in Arxiv, for reference.
+Only problem left in this theory is the Agreement question (\ref{AgeeeQb}).
+It has been established that the Nori Homotopy obstruction detects splitting \cite{MM2}, under suitable conditions.
+Question remains whether Chow-Witt obstruction of Barge-Morel would also do the same.
+I would leave this problem for the Chow-Witt cohort to resolve.

-In this article we establish a natural (set theoretic) map from (Nori) Homotopy Obstructions to the Chow Witt group obstructions \cite{BM}, for projective modules to split off a free direct summand.
-We avoid repeating the extensive background comments given in \cite{MM1, MM2}, on this whole set of problems on obstructions for projective modules, sometimes referred to as the "homotopy program".
+In this article we establish a natural (set theoretic) map from (Nori) Homotopy Obstruction set \cite{M2, MM2}, to the Chow Witt group obstructions \cite{BM}, for projective modules to split off a free direct summand.
+We avoid repeating the extensive background comments given in \cite{MM1, MM2}, on this set of problems on obstructions for projective modules.
 To facilitate further discussions, in this introduction, let $X=\spec{A}$ denote a regular affine scheme, over a field $k$, with $1/2\in k$ and $\dim X=d$.
-Let $P$ denote a projective $A$-module of rank $n$.
+Let $P$ denote a projective $A$-module, with $rank(P)=n$.
+The episode began, when (around 1989) through some verbal communications M. V. Nori posed the following Homotopy question.